 This course has a limited enrollment.

-Culture of plant cells, tissues, and organs, somatic embryogensis and organogensis, screening for pathogen and stress tolerance, and the application for these techniques in plant propagation, virus eradication, and breeding.
+Culture of plant cells, tissues and organs, somatic embryogensis and organogensis, screening for pathogen and stress tolerance, and the application of these techniques in plant propagation, virus eradication, and plant breeding.
 Production of secondary metabolites, germplasm preservation, and genetic manipulations will also be considered.
 Completion of an assigned project is a part of this course.
-Graduate students give two additional seminars.
+Graduate students give two additional seminars or prepare one lab.